folivetti/srtree/README.md

 calculating the derivatives, printing, generating random trees, simplifying the expression, calculating overall statistics, optimizing parameters, and model selection metrics.

-Together with this library, we provide example applications (please refer to their corresponding README files):

-- [srsimplify](apps/srsimplify/README.md): a parser and simplification tool supporting the output of many popular SR algorithms.
-- [srtools](apps/srtools/README.md): a tool that can be used to evaluate symbolic regression expressions and create nice reports with confidence intervals.
-- [tinygp](apps/tinygp/README.md): a simple GP implementation based on tinyGP.

 ## Organization